 For the last eight years he has kept busy as a Bible Instructor-Lay Pastor at the Tampa First SDA Church, giving personal Bible studies, evangelism seminars, and working with small groups and growth groups, training people to give Bible studies and hold seminars.

 - Tommie Burchard –

 was recruited to proofread the online lessons and verify links in February 2013.
 Since then, her responsibilities have expanded.
 Currently, her title is Associate Editor for the Online Sabbath School Lessons.

 Tommie has a daughter, two sons, two daughters-in-law and two granddaughters.
-She’s involved in her local church as organist and phone/email committee of one.
+She’s involved in her local church as phone/email committee of one and also maintains her church group on Facebook.
 Her home is in rural Tennessee with the queen of the household, an aging female cat, Twinkle.

 - Robbie Noordzy – helping out with the recently completed archive section expanding the information available adding weekly & quarterly lesson titles for all years back to 1888 as well as a cover gallery.

 Living in Australia about 6 hours NNW of Maurice.